Burn Information Line: (209) 754-6600

 Copperopolis Residents: (209) 785-7664

-You are required to obtain an Air Pollution Control Burning Permit if:
+When burning is allowed, you are required to have an Air Pollution Control Burning Permit if:

-- You are operating as a commercial business (regardless of parcel size)
+You are operating on the parcel as a commercial business (regardless of parcel size)

 Air Pollution Burn Permits are good for 1 year from the date of issuance and they cost $12.
 See below for Rules and Regulations that must be followed when burning.

-- By Mail - If you need to renew your existing permit, you may submit your $12.00 payment by check including your Permit Number to: APCD 891 Mountain Ranch Road, San Andreas, CA 95249 and a new permit will be mailed to you.
+By Mail - If you need to renew your existing permit, you may submit your $12.00 payment by check, include your previous APCD Permit Number to: APCD 891 Mountain Ranch Road, San Andreas, CA 95249 and a new permit will be mailed to you.
 If you have never had an Air Pollution Control Permit before, click here for an application form.

-If you will be conducting a prescribed burn on an area greater than 10 acres, or emitting more than one ton of particulate matter (about 100 tons of wood), a Smoke Management Plan (SMP) is required.
+If you will be conducting a prescribed burn on an area greater than 10 acres, or emitting more than one ton of particulate matter (about 100 tons of wood or about two hundred 10'x10'x5' piles), a Smoke Management Plan (SMP) is required.
 Please contact the District at (209) 754-6588 for more information.